getporter/proposals/pep/001-initial-pep-process.md

   certain points by the reviewer.
 Reviewer should explain the rejection in the active pull request and ultimately close the pull request unmerged.
-The reviewer submits a pull request updating the status to `rejected` and reiterate the rejection, including enough context that someone can understand it without going back to old pull requests.
+The reviewer submits a pull request updating the status to `rejected` and reiterates the rejection, including enough context that someone can understand it without going back to old pull requests.

 * **WITHDRAWN**: The proposal has been withdrawn.
 The owner should submit a pull